Sunrisesunrise/pundit2/css-style-guide.md

 ###*global*

-Collection of LESS files that don't refer to a specific component or application (e.g. *variables*, *normalization*).
+Collection of LESS files that don't refer to a specific component or application (e.g. *variables*, *normalization, ...*).

 ###*components*